· ·

 8. Visit Nemea Archeological Sites and Wineries

 Situated in the northeastern part of the Peloponnese, Nemea is an archeological site of great importance both in ancient and modern Greece.
-It is here that the Nemean Games were born in 537 BC, attracting visitors from all corners of Greece.
-According to Greek mythology, ancient Greeks would hold the Nemean Games every two years in honor of the king of the gods – Zeus.
+Here, the Nemean Games were born in 537 BC, attracting visitors from all corners of Greece.
+According to Greek mythology, ancient Greeks held the Nemean Games every two years in honor of the king of the gods, Zeus.

-Mythology also claims that in this same site Hercules executed the infamous Nemean Lion.
-Today Nemea is a compelling winemaking region that attracts tourists for the numerous and famous wine vineyards found in the area.
+Mythology also claims that on this same site, Hercules executed the infamous Nemean Lion.
+Today, Nemea is a compelling winemaking region that attracts tourists due to the numerous famous wine vineyards.
 The Nemea land produces a variety of grapes, with the most famous being the red Agiorgitiko.
 Other grape varieties include Malagousia, Chardonnay, Merlot, Rodites, and Cabernet Sauvignon.
 The wines produced in the area are famous worldwide.
 The dozens of vineyards in the area offer wine-tasting and wine-educational seminars to visitors.
 Some of the most popular vineyards in the area are:

 Nemea is worth visiting at any time of the year.
-The best way to get to Nemea is by car or a private tour.
-The trip to Nemea is worth the drive as you will have to pass the Isthmus of Corinth which connects mainland Greece with the Peloponnese peninsula.
+The best way to get there is by car or a private tour.
+The trip is worth the drive, as you will have to pass the Isthmus of Corinth, which connects mainland Greece with the Peloponnese peninsula.

 Check out these recommended tours: